khaled301/leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains solutions and my approaches to various LeetCode problems.
+This repository contains solutions and approaches to various LeetCode problems.
 Each solution is organized into folders, with each problem having its own `README.md` file detailing the approach, solution, and examples used for that particular problem.

 ## Repository Structure